38 interesting gamification examples to unlock user engagement & loyalty

 Calm Gamification Example: streaks incentivize daily engagement

 Calm is the world’s biggest wellness app.
 In 2022, they generated $1.5 million more in revenue than Headspace, their main competitor.
 How are they so far ahead?
 To be sure, they can thank gamification examples like streaks.
-Basically, streaks track each user’s consecutive days of app usage.
+Basically, streaks track a user’s consecutive days of app usage.
 And that’s especially important for meditation apps!

 mhealth gamification apps

-Insight Timer Gamification Example: a personalized user experience
+Insight Timer Gamification Example: a personalized user experience increases ownership

 • Can pick different bell sounds (beginning and end!)